cggh/panoptes/documentation/datasets.rst

 Property
 ........
 A *property* is a column in a *data table*.
 As such, it defines a property of a *data item*.
-Examples are collection date and geographical coordinates for samples.
+Examples are collection dates and geographical coordinates for samples.
 There are two types of properties:

 - **Standard property**: provided in the *dataset*.
 These are shared amongst every *workspace*.